-- 6.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that applications are determined in accordance with the statutory development plan unless material considerations indicate otherwise (as confirmed in paragraph 2 of the National Planning Policy Framework ('the NPPF')) 2018.
-For the purposes of the application, the following approved or adopted planning policy documents form the statutory development plan: the West Sussex Joint Minerals Local Plan (2018) ('JMLP') and the Horsham District Planning Framework (2015) ('HDPF'). - 6.2 The key policies in the development plan that are material to the determination of the application are summarised below, and their conformity or otherwise with the NPPF considered.
+6.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that applications are determined in accordance with the statutory development plan unless material considerations indicate otherwise (as confirmed in paragraph 2 of the National Planning Policy Framework ('the NPPF')).

+- 6.2 For the purposes of the application, the statutory development plan is considered to comprise the West Sussex Joint Minerals Local Plan (2018) and the Horsham District Planning Framework (2015) ('HDPF'). - 6.3 The key policies in the development plan that are material to the determination of the application are summarised below, and their conformity or otherwise with the NPPF considered.
 In addition, reference is made to relevant national planning policy guidance, emerging planning policies and other policies that guide the decision-making process and which are material to the determination of the application.

-West Sussex Joint Minerals Local Plan (2018)(JMLP)
+West Sussex Joint Minerals Local Plan (JMLP) (2018)